Close Menu

 We earn a commission if you click this link and make a purchase at no additional cost to you.

-Best Fairway Wood for Women: TaylorMade Qi35 Max Lite Women’s 3 Wood
+Best Fairway Wood for Women: TaylorMade Qi4D Max Lite

 Best Fairway Wood for Women

-Looking for a lightweight, easy-to-launch fairway wood with serious forgiveness?
-The Qi35 Max Lite is TaylorMade's most confidence-inspiring option in 2025.
+If you're looking for a lightweight, easy-to-launch fairway wood with serious forgiveness, the Qi4D Max Lite is TaylorMade's most confidence-inspiring option in 2026.
+And it's not just for women.

 We earn a commission if you click this link and make a purchase at no additional cost to you.

-Best Fairway Wood for Seniors: Tour Edge Exotics E725
+Best Fairway Wood for Seniors: Tour Edge Exotics Max

-When I tested the driver version of the E725, I literally couldn’t figure out what kind of Voodoo Magic they used to make it so forgiving (that’s 10k technology for you.)
+When I tested the driver version of the E725, I literally couldn’t figure out what kind of voodoo magic Tour Edge used to make it so forgiving.
+So when Tour Edge came out with an updated Exotics lineup for 2026, this was one I was paying close attention to.

 Best Fairway Wood for Seniors